openmultiplayer/web/frontend/docs/meta/Contributing.md

 ## Editing Content

-On each page, there's a button that takes you to the GitHub page for editing:
+On the bottom of each page, there's a button that takes you to the GitHub page for editing:

 ![Edit this page link present on each wiki page](https://assets.open.mp/assets/images/contributing/edit-this-page.png)